 - 1.1 Treating economic crime as seriously as other crime and taking steps to combat it effectively are key commitments in the Coalition Agreement.
 Economic crime is increasingly sophisticated.
 As the size of commercial organisations and the reach of their interests grow, so too do the difficulties of identifying criminal activity and of prosecution at national level for what can often be wrong-doing across a number of jurisdictions.
 It is in the interests of justice and of economic well-being that investigators and prosecutors should be equipped with the right tools to tackle economic crime. - 1.2 The present justice system in England and Wales is inadequate for dealing effectively with criminal enforcement against commercial organisations in the field of complex and serious economic crime.
 The system's deficiencies pose problems for prosecutors, defendants and judges and can have adverse impacts on victims, customers, suppliers and the wider economy.
-The increasing internationalisation of both the crime and the offending commercial organisation exacerbates the existing problems. - 1.3 A public consultation, "Consultation on a new enforcement tool to deal with economic crime committed by commercial organisations: Deferred prosecution agreements2, was opened on 17 May 2012 setting out proposals for a new process to deal with serious economic crime committed by commercial organisations, a Deferred Prosecution Agreement (DPA).
-The consultation proposed that a process be introduced enabling prosecuting authorities and commercial organisations to enter into an agreement whereby a prosecution for a criminal offence would be deferred for a period during which time certain conditions, set out in an agreement between the parties and approved by a judge, would be fulfilled by the commercial organisation.
-The consultation was accompanied by an impact assessment which was revised and re-published to take into account advice from the Regulatory Policy Committee. - 1.4 Following the closure of the consultation on 09 August 2012, an analysis of responses indicated broad agreement to the proposals from commercial organisations, the legal profession, the public, the judiciary and various representative bodies.
-The Government intends to bring the proposals into effect through primary legislation. - 1.5 This Impact Assessment accompanies the legislation on the introduction of DPAs and reflects the comments received as part of the public consultation (as detailed above) which are also set out in the Government response.
+The increasing internationalisation of both the crime and the offending commercial organisation exacerbates the existing problems. - 1.3 This impact assessment accompanies the consultation paper "A new enforcement tool to deal with economic crime by commercial organisations: Deferred prosecution agreements", in which these proposals are laid out in more detail.